caozhi/devops-all-in-one/cicd/README.md

 ## jenkins/Jenkinsfile

 Jenkins pipeline.
 Read the code, you’ll know how it works.
+Also you can visit the Jenkins server for more detail: http://47.104.217.100:8080/job/PIPELINE

 ## Ansbile Folder